 Whether you’re a veteran firefighter or preparing for the firefighter exam, the net effect of global climate change manifests in several ways:

-- Increased manpower requirements –More frequent and more intense weather-related emergency responses require more manpower and a deeper manpower pool.
+More frequent and more intense weather-related emergency responses require more manpower and a deeper manpower pool.
 Communities and fire departments must plan strategically for these needs.

-- Increased logistical demands – The logistics of responding to and supporting operations at weather-driven emergency locations must also be factored into the plan.
+The logistics of responding to and supporting operations at weather-driven emergency locations must also be factored into the plan.
 Not only will resources be tested, but the ability to resupply may also be affected when these events occur during short periods.

-- Effects on Firefighters and their Families – Firefighters do not escape the effects of weather-related emergencies.
+Firefighters do not escape the effects of weather-related emergencies.
 Hurricanes, flooding, tornadoes, wildfires, and blizzards don’t exempt firefighters and their families.
 The stress induced when a firefighter is battling the elements while tending to personal concerns can be overwhelming.
 Fire departments and communities must be ready to respond positively to the needs of their personnel.

-- Strategic Concerns – Planning for an event that may or may not occur can be difficult.
+Planning for an event that may or may not occur can be difficult.
 The resources necessary to prepare for these events can be expensive.
 Fire Chiefs may find the concepts of preparedness and pre-planning hard to sell to some elected officials.
 Education is the key to preparing elected officials and city senior management for the need to meet the costs of preparing.

 The Direct Connection – Global Climate Change and Firefighting